elastic/harp/samples/onboarding/2-secret-container/2-specifications.md

 Generate a master key :

-> Keep this key as an high sensitive secret.
+> Keep this key as a high sensitive secret.

 ```sh
 harp keygen master-key > master.key